 - Henry David Thoreau, of Walden fame, came from a pencil-making family.
 He introduced a slew of innovations, including a device that could drill a hole down through the pencil lengthwise so the lead could slide inside.
 He probably also used his family’s pencils to write parts of his most famous works.

-The illustrious history of the pencil includes many more captivating twists.
-If you’re interested in learning how the Joseph Dixon Crucible Company became America’s leading manufacturer of wooden pencils or who first thought to glue a small piece of rubber to the end of a pencil, you’ll love this well-written and engaging article.
-Of course, our greatest curiosity pertains to testing…
+The illustrious history of the pencil includes many more captivating twists, from how the Joseph Dixon Crucible Company became America’s leading manufacturer of wooden pencils to who first thought to glue a small piece of rubber to the end of a pencil.
+Of course, teachers like me are most focused on how a certain grade of graphite became synonymous with testing…

 What is a #2 pencil and why are they mandatory on standardized tests?